 Image Via: Statista

 Some motorcycles sell as salvage and they cannot be repaired.
 Such bikes are great for parts.
-Many motorcycle enthusiasts looking to buy a bike at a bargain choose to search for a salvage motorcycle because they are dirt cheap, and some of the damage may be only superficial.
+Many motorcycle enthusiasts looking to buy a bike at a bargain choose to search for a salvage motorcycle because they are dirt cheap, and some of the damage may be only superficial like a minor dent.

 However, many you can repair, and make roadworthy again.
 The cost of repairs alongside the cost of purchase may well be a lot cheaper than buying any used motorcycle.